-(c) Gas – Intermediate Ancillary Services.
-Subject to the scheduling limits in subsection (b) above, Buyer may use the Entitlement in any one hour for one or more of these Ancillary Services: Regulation Up, Regulation Down, Responsive Reserves, or Non-Spinning Reserves.
+(b) Gas – Intermediate Ancillary Services.
+Subject to the scheduling limits in subsection (a) above, Buyer may use the Entitlement in any one hour for one or more of these Ancillary Services: Regulation Up, Regulation Down, Responsive Reserves, or Non-Spinning Reserves.